vkrunjs/vkrun/examples/jwt/javascript/README.md

-# Vkrun Parse Data with JavaScript
+# Vkrun JWT with JavaScript

 ## Installation